emmt/OIFITS.jl/README.md

 - When an `OI_ARRAY`, `OI_WAVELENGTH`, or `OI_CORR` instance `db` is pushed in
   a data-set `ds`, it is appended to the corresponding list (`ds.array`, `ds.instr`, or `ds.correl`) unless this list already has an entry with a name matching `db.name`.
-In this latter case, an assertion exception is thrown if the two data-blocks whose names are matching do not have the same contents (otherwise inconsistent data-sets could be built).
+In this latter case, nothing is done unless that an assertion exception is thrown if the two data-blocks whose names are matching do not have the same contents (to prevent building inconsistent data-sets).

 - When an `OI_TARGET` instance is pushed in a data-set, the new targets (according to their names) are appended to the list of targets in the data-set and their identifiers set to their index in this list.
-This also re-initialize an internal dictionary used to perform the conversion from all the target identifiers of the `OI_TARGET` instance that has been pushed to the target identifiers in the data-set.
+This also re-initializes an internal dictionary used to perform the conversion from all the target identifiers of the `OI_TARGET` instance that has been pushed to the target identifiers in the data-set.
 Until it is reinitialized (by pushing another `OI_TARGET` instance), this mapping is used to rewrite the target identifiers of subsequent data-blocks pushed in the data-set.

-- When an `OI_VIS`, `OI_VIS2`, `OI_T3`, `OI_FLUX`, or `OI_INSPOL` instance
+- When an `OI_VIS`, `OI_VIS2`, `OI_T3`, `OI_FLUX`, or `OI_INSPOL` instance `db`
-  `db` a data-set `ds`, it is appended to the corresponding list (`ds.vis`, `ds.vis2`, `db.t3`, `db.flux`, or `ds.inspol`), after it has been linked to its dependencies (`OI_ARRAY`, `OI_WAVELENGTH`, etc., which must already exist in the data-set), and its target identifiers are rewritten according to the mapping defined by the last `OI_TARGET` instance that has been pushed to the data-set.
-Rewriting of the target identifiers may be avoided by using the keyword `rewrite_target_id=false`, this assumes that the target identifiers in the newly pushed data-blocks are equal to the index in the list of targets `ds.target`.
+  is pushed in a data-set `ds`, it is appended to the corresponding list (`ds.vis`, `ds.vis2`, `db.t3`, `db.flux`, or `ds.inspol`), after it has been linked to its dependencies (`OI_ARRAY`, `OI_WAVELENGTH`, etc., which must already exist in the data-set), and its target identifiers have been rewritten according to the mapping defined by the last `OI_TARGET` instance previously pushed to the data-set.
+Rewriting of the target identifiers may be avoided by using the keyword `rewrite_target_id=false`, this assumes that the target identifiers in the pushed data-block are already set according to the index in the list of targets `ds.target`.

 Pushing a data-block in a data-set does check the consistency of the data-block.
 This is to allow for building the data-blocks step by step so that they not need to be consistent at all times (just when pushed into a data-set).

-Pushing a data-block in a data-set left the data-block unchanged.
+Pushing a data-block in a data-set lefts the data-block unchanged.
 A swallow copy of it is added to the data-blocks stored by the data-set.
 Most members of the pushed data-blocks are shared by the one stored by the data-set whith the notable exception of the target identifiers which are rewritten and the links